twdlabs/twdlabs/README.md

-- 👋 Hi, I’m Alex Titus
+- 👋 Hi, I’m Alex
-- 👀 I’m interested in almost everything under the sun
+- 👀 Interested in almost everything under the sun: computer science, music theory, philosophy, psychometrics, probability theory, economics, and many other things !
-- 🌱 I’m currently learning about computer science, music theory, psychometrics, probability theory, economics, political science, philosophy, and many other things !
+- 🌱 Currently learning about front-end programming, back-end programming, and database design
-- 💞️ I’m looking to collaborate on something interesting
+- 💞️ Looking to collaborate on interesting projects related to my interests
-- 📫 How to reach me: tituswebdev@gmail.com
+- 📫 How to reach me: tituswebdev+gh@gmail.com

 <!---
 atg973/atg973 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.